AdguardTeam/AdguardFilters/CONTRIBUTING.md

 * Purpose: blocking different type of ads mostly on English, multilingual sites.
 * [Base folder](https://github.com/AdguardTeam/AdguardFilters/tree/master/EnglishFilter/sections)
 * Requirements for rule submissions: don't add the rules at the beginning (make some step near the beginning); if you add rules with task comment or hints, put them next to the same structure in the file.
-* Notes: AdGuard Base filter is supposed to be used alongside [Easylist](https://github.com/easylist/easylist) so there's no need to add rules which are already in the `Easylist`.
+* Notes: AdGuard Base filter is supposed to be used alongside [Easylist](https://github.com/easylist/easylist) (as `AdGuard French` and `AdGuard Chinese`) so there's no need to add rules which are already in the `Easylist`.